From XastirWiki

 Jump to: navigation, search

 Pre-built binaries for some systems are available, but are not guaranteed to be up-to-date.
 These binaries are typically provided as a convenience by Xastir users for the benefit of others running the same operating system version, and are not directly part of the Xastir project.
+MOST DISTROS HAVE VERY OLD BINARIES IN THEIR PACKAGE REPOSITORIES: You should probably make sure that the version it will install is a current one.
+Check the Xastir Github repository to see what the current release actually is, and avoid using packages that install a version that isn't the most recent.

 Please see the Installation Notes page for detailed, up-to-date installation instructions for a variety of systems if you can't find an up-to-date binary for download.
 Page edited 16 Feb 2018 to remove outdated links to binary downloads, and all sections that simply told you do do a source build.
 If you don't find your system here, the default answer is that you have to build from source.
 See the Installation_Notes page.